PacificBiosciences/pb-assembly/README.md

 flag `pa_DBdust_option`.

 Filtering options for your input data for pre-assembly can also be set with the `pa_fasta_filter_option` flag.
-The default is `streamed-median` which uses the median-length subread for each [ZMW](https://www.pacb.com/smrt-science/smrt-sequencing/) (sequencing reaction well).
+The default is `streamed-internal-median` which uses the median-length subread for each [ZMW](https://www.pacb.com/smrt-science/smrt-sequencing/) (sequencing reaction well).
 Choosing the longest subread can lead to an enrichment in chimeric molecules.
 Users will rarely need to change this option from the default.